CasimirKaPazi/balhukbar/Grammar.md

 * Tense and Evidence are combined into one particle.
 * Relationparticles describe in what kind A and B are related.

 A and B are noun or verb phrases.
 Every part is optional.
-Except that one can not have A without B. If both A and B are missing it is interepreted as refering to the previous statement in the position of B.
+Except that one can not have A without B. If both A and B are missing it is interpreted as referring to the previous statement in the position of B.

 <div id='Tense-Evidence'/>